horstjens/internationalopenmagazine/content/podcast/2016-04-19-internationalopenpodcast_episode_005.md

 This beautiful girl coming to you and asking who you are is the government member of St. Petersburg.
 She has etablished the whole group of FOSS users in St. Petersburg.
 They do conferences twice a year and share experience and invite companies whose business is doing service in Open Source.
 In St. Petersburg, we have about 700 schools.
 Of those, 100-200 are using Linux and free and open source.
 There was also one guy with moustaches, he is the vice director of one school which is the pilot school of St. Petersburg, using FOSS in every aspect of teaching (Geography, English and so on) and they made methodological papers.
 Other schools share this papers so that other schools can learn from their experience.<br>
 I'm sure this not only one case, so (I think) it's kind of the first project of using Linux and Open source, like throwing seeds everywhere and some seeds... are now growing.
 I think this process will grow.
 But now, no one is speeding it up and no one is helping.
 It's a kind of plant that is growing (all) by itself.
 In the jungle.
 So, this is the situation in schools.<br>
 In the government, the situation is quite the same.
 We have federal government structures.
 Different ministries, different agencies.
 About sixty or eighty organisations.
 About six years ago, the (Russian) government made a plan of total migrations toward FOSS for all federal ministries.
 Our group was involved into this plan.
 In our first version of this idea it was a 3-year plan.
 Then they said this is too fast [to adopt], we need a 5-year plan or even more time.
 It was a very good plan [The plan was very good anyway].
 There was a very strange situation because buerocrats decided not to do anything.
-There was this plan, signed by (president) PUTIN, but almost anyone in federal structures decided to not migrate to FOSS.
-There was one organisation doing everything for this plan, it's the [Russian Federal Service of Bailiffs].
+There was this [plan, signed by (president) PUTIN](http://web.archive.org/web/20101228193002/http://government.ru/gov/results/13617/), but almost anyone in federal structures decided to not migrate to FOSS.
+There was one organisation doing everything for this plan, it's the [Федеральная служба судебных приставов - Russian Federal Service of Bailiffs](http://fssprus.ru/).
 There are services of officers who takes [withdraw] debts from the people.
 Some kind of a department of police.
 <br>**H**: Finance police?
 <br>**P**: No.
 <br>**P**: It's if someone is owing money...